bobbingwide/sb-field-block/README.md

 3. Field block settings

 ## Upgrade Notice
+# 0.1.1
+Improve support for not styling blocks which don't return any HTML on the front end.

+# 0.1.0
 Use this plugin to replace the [bw_fields] and/or [bw_field] shortcodes in your post content or block based themes.

 ## Changelog
+# 0.1.1
+* Changed: Access data from the server when it's not available locally #3
+* Changed: Cater for fields with no value that have been themed as an empty span. #3
+* Tested: With WordPress 6.7.1 and WordPress Multisite
+* Tested: With PHP 8.3

 # 0.1.0
 * Changed: Remove tracing from sb_field_block_dynamic_block() #8
 * Changed: Improve handling for showLabel toggle #7